missinglinks/twitch-chat-stuff/README.md

 CLIENT_ID = "your_client_id"
 ```

-Crate a text file with the video ids (each id in a new line).
+Create a text file with the video ids (each id in a new line).
 e.g.

 video_lists.txt